Nina Nicosia

-Nina Dominique Nicosia (born 2 February 2003) is a professional football player who plays as a midfielder for Pachuca of Liga MX Femenil.
-Born in the United States, she plays for the Argentina national team.
+Nina Dominique Nicosia (born 2 February 2003) is a professional footballer who plays as a midfielder for Pachuca of Liga MX Femenil.
+Born in the United States and a former Argentina international, she was called up to the Mexico national team.

+Early life

+Nicosia was born on 2 February 2003 in La Grange, Illinois, United States to American parents – her father being the son of Argentinians and her mother being of Mexican descent.

-College career
+Youth and college career

 Nicosia played for the Chicago Magic, Chicago Inferno, and Eclipse Select SC.
 In 2021, she played for the Louisville Cardinals, where she played the second half of the year, totaling 16 games with 3 goals and 4 assists.

 Club career

 Nicosia was transferred to the Chicago Mustangs in the 2022 spring transfer market.
 In August 2022, she was awarded the Central Conference's "Offensive Player of the Year" after a season in which she became one of the most outstanding attacking forces.

 On 6 July 2023, Nicosia signed with Pachuca of Liga MX Femenil.
 In the Clausura 2025 final, Pachuca had beaten América 3–0 in the first-leg of the final with Nicosia herself scoring the third goal, while América was unable to overcome this despite winning the second-leg, with the final aggregate score being 3–2 in favor of Pachuca and therefore giving Pachuca their first league title in history.